bertt/pnts-tile-cs/README.md

 ## Positions

 From the spec: "RTC_CENTER specifies the center position and all point positions are treated as relative to this value".
 So for each point, add the point (x,y,z) to the RTC_CENTER to get its position in Cartesian format.
 For sample code calculating to longitude, latitude, altitude see https://github.com/bertt/pnts-tile-cs/blob/master/samples/ConsoleApp/Program.cs#L19

+## Dependencies

+- System.Text.Json

+## History

+2018-12-19: Initial coding - pnts reader